 On a non-vPars server, the setboot command allows you to read from and write to the system-wide stable storage of non-volatile memory.
-However, on a vPars server, the setboot command does not affect the stable storage.
-Instead, it reads from and writes to only the partition database.
+However, on a vPars server, the setboot command does not affect stable storage.
+Instead, it only reads from and writes to the vPars partition database.

-For more information see "Boot | | Shut: Setboot and System-wide Stable Storage" on page 137.
+For more information see "Setboot and System-wide Stable Storage" on page 164.